tosebro/AMZJ-WS/README.md

 AMZJ-WS helps your window shopping at Amazon.co.jp.
 It extends several information regarding a product  such as trial reading images in the product detail page.
 See the Features section for more details.

-## Install
+## Installation

-Install from Chrome Store.
+Install this extension [here](https://chrome.google.com/webstore/detail/amzj-ws-amazon-japan-wind/mipngicaabopdmoaaeajdlfeloifjcfe?hl=ja&authuser=0 "AMZJ-WS Chrome Web Store") on the Chrome Web Store.

 ## Usage

-Browse a product detail page at Amazon.co.jp. (e.g. `https://www.amazon.co.jp/dp/XXXXXXXXXX`), AMZJ-WS automatically updates the page.
+Browse a product detail page at Amazon.co.jp. (e.g. `https://www.amazon.co.jp/dp/B009IXJVVO/`), AMZJ-WS automatically updates the page.

 ## Features